From Recession to Recovery: Environmental Labour Supply Outlook

 Environmental investments and activities have intensified over the last decade, which have contributed to the substantial growth of green jobs in Canada.
 These shifts, along with demographic trends, present both opportunities and challenges for the sector and its workforce.

 Our research forecasts labour and skill shortages that could impede Canada’s ability to achieve its environmental objectives over the next decade.
-This report follows on from our Labour Demand Outlook which forecast sizeable hiring demands across the environmental sector
+This report follows on from our Labour Demand Outlook which forecasts sizeable hiring demands across the environmental sector

 - Post-secondary graduates are essential to reaching environmental goals across all industries.